wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 genetics to biochemistry and biophysics, which will have untold consequences.
-So it is not true, as a recent article would have it, that we each should "cultivate our own valley, and not attempt to build roads over the mountain ranges \... between the sciences.\" Rather, we should recognize that such roads, while often the quickest shortcut to another part of our own science, are not visible from the viewpoint of one science alone.
+So it is not true, as a recent article would have it, that we each should "cultivate our own valley, and not attempt to build roads over the mountain ranges \... between the sciences."Rather, we should recognize that such roads, while often the quickest shortcut to another part of our own science, are not visible from the viewpoint of one science alone.